A-Star100/simpliplay-docs/docs/Developers/console-porting.md

 on Xbox, this can be ported to a [UWP (Universal Windows Platform)](https://learn.microsoft.com/en-us/windows/uwp/) application which will embed the web app with [WebView2](https://learn.microsoft.com/en-us/microsoft-edge/webview2/) (the web view used in legacy Microsoft Edge, before it migrated to Chromium).

-**UWP apps require Windows, but other .NET frameworks still work on macOS and Linux as well**.
+**UWP apps require Windows for compilation, but most other .NET frameworks still compile on macOS and Linux as well**.

 [You may download the port here](https://www.dropbox.com/scl/fi/gt9errf3b6kk6nzcaedzu/wwwroot.zip?rlkey=5gktt0fydaa6zca43zojdntoz&st=x1pk2qon&dl=1).
 Note that this port is only the contents of a regular `wwwroot` folder in a Blazor project.
 Copy these contents into your Blazor project's `wwwroot` folder.